 All school buses in the state of Iowa are inspected 2 times per year by state certified inspectors.
 Most buses have in excess of 150 inspection points, including tires, brakes, lights, seats and fans.
 Infractions can usually result in 3 different outcomes.
 A “note”, indicating that some item is technically acceptable, but will need some attention soon.
 A “30 day repair” indicates that an item is not acceptable, however it is not an immediate safety issue, giving the driver use of the bus for up to 30 days, until the item gets repaired.
 An “OOS”, means that a bus is out of service immediately.
 Any bus will be removed from service for anything as minor as a light bulb to something obviously dangerous as a bad tire or brakes.
 Besides mechanical issues, buses are also inspected for cleanliness and general deterioration.

 If at any time, there is any question as to the operation of a school bus, the superintendent , Mark Schneider, or transportation director, Teresa Hartley, should be notified ASAP.
 The goal of school bus drivers is to provide the safest means of transportation to school and home for all students.

 Please feel free to contact me at any time.

 Teresa Hartley, Mid-Prairie Transportation Director

-We are pleased to be transporting your child to and from school this year.
+We are pleased to be transporting your child to and from school each year.

 We are very proud of the safety record of our school buses and the professionalism of our transportation team.